Kevinsillo/datastealer/readme.md

 ## Configuration

 ### Folders
-If you want you can add more lines with folders in **"run.bat"** for gather information
+If you want you can add more lines with folders in **"run.bat"** for gather information.

 Like this:
 >REM ############ Formats ############